-A request for concept plan approval to create 6 lots including 1 duplex lot for a total of 7 units on property located at 3600 Abbott Martin Road and Abbott Martin Road (unnumbered), approximately 100 feet south of Burlington Place, zoned One and Two-Family Residential (R20) (4.29 acres).
+A request for concept plan approval to create 5 lots including 1 duplex lot for a total of 6 units on property located at 3600 Abbott Martin Road and Abbott Martin Road (unnumbered), approximately 100 feet south of Burlington Place, zoned One and Two-Family Residential (R20) (4.29 acres).

-Staff recommends deferral to the July 27, 2023, Planning Commission meeting at the request of the applicant.
+Staff Recommendation: Defer to the July 27, 2023, Planning Commission meeting.